In this article:

 Everyone has a digital footprint, but you can reduce yours with these four tips. - What to Do if Your Information Is Found on the Dark Web

-Your information might be given away or sold on the dark web—here’s what you can do if that happens. - What Are People Search Sites?
+Criminals might be able to find your information on the dark web—here’s what you can do. - What Are People Search Sites?

 People search websites collect and organize information, and then make it publicly available or sell reports filled with people’s personal information.